Developing with DDN workspace

 button to copy the password to your clipboard.
 Use this password to login to the workspace.

-Once logged in, you will be greeted with the familiar VS Code UI.
+Once you're logged into the DDN Workspace, you will be greeted with the familiar VS Code UI.
 You can perform all typical development tasks, such as installing extensions, customizing key bindings, and applying themes—all within your browser.

 Bring up the terminal using the shortcut Ctrl